zingff/kortex_motion_planning/doc/generalTutorial.md

 # Workspace Setup

-## Build instrctions
+## Build instructions

+> last update: 20240123

+### Requirements

+This part shows the requirements you could/should configure first before you build the `feeding task` workspace.

+1. Ubuntu: 20.04 LTS
+2. Nvidia driver: 535 or other suitable version
+3. cuda: 11.1/11.0
+4. anaconda: any version
+5. ROS: noetic

 > last update: 20231219

 ### Package list (catkin list)

 All of those packages can be download at [zingff](https://github.com/zingff).
-You can take a glimpse at the following list to know what each package is for.
+You can take a glimpse at the following list to know what each package is for (see in this [part](###Recommended build procedure (update 20240124))).
 Note that most packages have their official website and updated release, but some of their source code is modified due to my custom usage (marked in **blod**), so it is recommended to download all those packages from my [GitHub account](https://github.com/zingff) unless you know exactly what you are doing.
 Any package with a different version (especially `tesseract`-related packages) would potentially lead to unknown error and build failure.
 I will list the official GitHub for those third-party packages.
 Custom packages are in *Italic*.

 1. *anygrasp_generation*
 2. apriltag